Two Ways to Put on a Duvet Cover

 By following some expert tips, you can easily change a duvet cover by yourself, or keep the insert snug and in place inside the cover.
 Check out our two employee-approved techniques below.

 The Traditional Method

 With this method, it’s easy to think of the duvet cover as a big pillowcase that needs to fit over the comforter.
 It’s less like stuffing the duvet insert up into the cover, and more like pulling the cover down around the insert, then fluffing the whole thing at the end.

 At The Company Store, our duvet inserts offer corner loops, while our duvet covers are equipped with ties in the inside corners.
 Together, these loops and ties keep the duvet insert from slipping inside the cover.
 (If your duvet insert and cover don’t have loops and ties, you can sew them in.
 Don’t worry if your sewing isn’t neat; they won’t be visible from the outside.)

 The description may look puzzling and complex, but rest assured: The Roll Method of changing a duvet cover works like a charm, and it isn’t hard to do.
-People who favor this method find it easier and faster than the Pillowcase Method and say it requires less moving, bending, and tugging.
+People who favor this method find it easier and faster than the Traditional Method and say it requires less moving, bending, and tugging.

 The two basic steps are to “roll it in” and “roll it out.”
 You’ll begin by turning the duvet cover inside-out and rolling it up with the duvet insert or comforter.
 Then you’ll perform a simple maneuver to unroll the bundle, magically leaving the comforter inside the cover.